corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/integration-tests.md

    {{< note >}}

    * The `corda-dev-network-lib` is simply "glue" between your test code and the network.
 It uses a HTTP connection to the node as well as the docker APIs to discover the network.
-   * Because it is using the HTTP RPC API, it is asynchronous.
+   * Because it is using the HTTP-RPC API, it is asynchronous.
 Your test will need to take this into account.

    {{< /note >}}